k-mack/codeforpdx-pass/docs/design/filenow.md

 This proposal redefines the problem to be:

-* Users have access to many high-quality, free storage services, but they do not have a way to organize and recall where their necessary files are located across their digital storage accounts.
+* Users have access to many high-quality, free storage services, but they do not have a way to organize and recall where their files are located across their digital storage accounts.
+* Users do not have a way to bulk downloads files across their digital storage accounts.
+* Users do not have a way to bulk share files with other people across their digital storage accounts.

-The solution outlined in this document, referred to as Document Lookup, applies the concept of an address book to digital documents.
+The solution outlined in this document, referred to as FileNow, applies the concept of an address book to digital documents.
 Digital documents are stored in a variety of safe and secure third-party storage services.
 As users obtain more digital accounts and migrate to different mobile platforms, their preferred or default storage service changes.
 A consequence of this is that digital documents are spread across multiple storage services.
-Document Lookup's objective is to help users map a document type (e.g., drivers license, birth certificate) to its digital document.
+FileNow's objective is to help users map a document type (e.g., drivers license, birth certificate, vaccination record) to its digital document.

 ## Tenets

-The follow are the tents of the design proposed in this document:
+The tenets held through this design are:

-* Meet users where they are to provide a trustworthy, intuitive solution.
+* Meet users where they are in their personal digital transformation.
+* Embrace the marketplace of cloud vendors.
+* Digital documents are as unique as personal contacts and should be treated with the same sophistication.

 ## Context and Scope

-### Part 1: It's in here, I know it!
-Find the needle in a stack of needles.
+### Part 1: The needle in a stack of needles ("It's in here, I know it!").

 Many people in crisis already own an Android or Apple device, giving them access to *free, reliable, and secure* cloud storage.
 These devices are often equipped with a camera and support the automatic back up of files to the cloud.